galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 >    >    <details>
 >    >    <summary>Click to view answers</summary>
 >    >    <ol type="1">
 >    >    <li>The coverage for each alignment track is plotted as a bar graph.
-Arcs representing splice junctions connect exons</li>
+Arcs representing splice junctions connecting exons</li>
 >    >    <li>Arcs display the number of reads split across the junction (junction depth). </li>
 >    >    <li>JUNC00013370 starts at 574338 and ends at 578091.</li>
 >    >    </ol>